Right Arrow

 What are common mistakes organizations make when implementing safety tech?

-Common pitfalls include treating technology as a “set it and forget it” solution, failing to train staff on new workflows, or not involving frontline workers in the process.
-The most successful implementations pair technology with strong safety culture, regular training, and continuous improvement.
+Common pitfalls include treating technology as a “set it and forget it” solution, failing to train staff on new workflows, or not involving frontline personnel in the process.
+The most successful implementations pair technology with strong safety culture, regular training, and ongoing improvement.

 Joshua Foster is an IT Systems Engineer at Spot AI, where he focuses on designing and securing scalable enterprise networks, managing cloud-integrated infrastructure, and automating system workflows to enhance operational efficiency.
 He is passionate about cross-functional collaboration and takes pride in delivering robust technical solutions that empower both the Spot AI team and its customers.